stabine/latrobe/README.md

 The project demonstrates a way to digitally prepare historical text sources and, at the same time, is only a beginning with great potential.

+### External Libraries

+This project uses the [Leaflet](https://leafletjs.com/) library, which is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+### License

+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+You can freely use, modify, and distribute this code, as long as any modified versions are also distributed under the same GPL-3.0 license.

+For more detailed information, see the [LICENSE](LICENSE.txt) file.

+This project also uses the [Leaflet](https://leafletjs.com/) library, which is licensed under the [MIT License](https://opensource.org/licenses/MIT).